opengl-tutorials/ogl/intermediate-tutorials/tutorial-17-quaternions/index.markdown

 {% highlight cpp linenos %}
 quat targetOrientation = rot2 * rot1; // remember, in reverse order.
 {% endhighlight %}
 Beware, "direction" is, well, a direction, not the target position !
-But you can compute the direction simply: targetPos - currentPos.
+But you can compute the position simply: targetPos - currentPos.

 Once you have this target orientation, you will probably want to interpolate between startOrientation and targetOrientation.